ork-labs/ork/docs/ROADMAP.md

 **Objective:** Enable low-level network and protocol automation, which are the prerequisites for the `event_driven` lifecycle and higher-level modules like `http:request`.

-**Rationale:** The GXO-AM mandates that high-level modules are built upon low-level primitives.
+**Rationale:** The ORK-AM mandates that high-level modules are built upon low-level primitives.
 Before we can have an `event_driven` workload triggered by an HTTP request, the kernel must first understand how to listen for raw TCP connections (Layer 2) and how to parse the HTTP protocol (Layer 3).
 This milestone builds that foundation.

 **Impacted Files & Detailed Changes:**

 *   **New Directory: `internal/connections/`**
 *   **New File: `internal/connections/manager.go`**
-    *   **Action:** Create a new `ConnectionManager` service within the GXO Kernel.
+    *   **Action:** Create a new `ConnectionManager` service within the ORK Kernel.
 This service is essential for managing the state of long-lived network connections across different workloads.
     *   **Implementation Detail:**
         ```go
         package connections